rolling-scopes-school/tasks/stage2/tasks/puzzle/README.md

 ### Gameplay Mechanics

 - **Sentence Assembly**: Interactive drag-and-drop of words to form sentences 👆.
-- **Progressive Difficulty**: Six levels of difficulty, each with 60 rounds 📈.
+- **Progressive Difficulty**: Six levels of difficulty 📈.
 - **Artwork Puzzle**: Word cards feature puzzle-like interlocking edges and form part of a larger image puzzle 🧩.

 ## Image Resources for Artwork Puzzles 🌠

-- **Original Data**: Students can use the original image collection available at [this GitHub repository](https://github.com/valerydluski/Images).
+- **Original Data**: Available at [this GitHub repository](https://github.com/rolling-scopes-school/rss-puzzle-data/tree/main/images).
-- **Custom Collection**: Alternatively, students can build their own collection of images for the puzzles.
+- **Custom Collection**: Students may build their own collection of images for the puzzles.

 ## Gameplay Workflow 🎮